Snowshoeing in Canada is a can’t miss winter activity. Check out these snowshoe trails in the Rockies for gorgeous scenery and adventure.

 Starting Point: Parking at the base of Lake O’Hara road.

 Make your way over a moderate trail up to the Lake O’Hara Lodge for a unique experience.
 Once at the lodge, you can enjoy a gourmet meal, excellent accommodation and a relaxing sauna.
 The lodge also offers snowshoeing tours, which are perfect for exploring the surrounding area.

 Elevation Gain: 215m

-Starting Point: Bear Lake Trailhead
+Starting Point: Emerald Lake Parking Lot

 This moderate out-and-back trail takes you past Dream Lake to Emerald Lake.
 Emerald Lake is an alpine lake nestled between towering peaks.
 The views here are unrivalled.
 This path is well-maintained with ample signs.
 This is a local favourite and a must-see when snowshoeing in Canada.

 Starting Point: Parking at the base of Lake O’Hara road

 This is the same path that you would take up to Lake O’Hara Lodge.
 The trail is not easy to complete in one day.
 But you can make a stop at the Elizabeth Parker Hut for the night.
 You’ll have more time to explore Lake O’Hara.
 After all, it’s the Lake that really carries the wow-factor on this snowshoeing trail.